Do you really need that individual stock?

 - Is buying and watching a stock something you enjoy doing regardless of the outcome?

-We have all seen company-specific risk in the news on many occasions, especially the latest involving Boeing and the 737 MAX disaster.
+We have all seen company-specific risks in the news on many occasions such as Twitter, Facebook/Meta, or Boeing and the 737 MAX disaster.
 It only takes one problem to tank a stock when everyone panics.
-We have also seen the negative effects of the news in the past with Target and its 2013 credit card data breach (profit fell nearly 50% in its fourth fiscal quarter and the stock fell 9%) as well as with all the financial stocks that took a huge hit in 2008, such as Lehman Brothers, which ended up filing for bankruptcy.
+We have also seen the negative effects of news in the past with Target and its 2013 credit card data breach (profit fell nearly 50% in its fourth fiscal quarter and the stock fell 9%) as well as with all the financial stocks that took a huge hit in 2008, such as Lehman Brothers, which ended up filing for bankruptcy.
 An interesting statistic—25% of stocks lost at least 75% in 2008 but only four of 6,600 mutual funds lost more than 75%.
 Even when it comes to IPOs, there is no guarantee that the price of the stock accurately reflects its true value.
-For example, the recent Peloton IPO price was $29, but it is currently trading below the IPS price.

 S&P Dow Jones Indices found that 89.4% of U.S. mid-cap stock funds, 85.5% of small-cap funds, and 66% of large-cap actively managed funds trailed their benchmarks in 2016.
 That came in a year in which stock markets performed well.
 If a fund manager can’t beat the benchmark and that is what they do all day, the odds are against you.